-At St John’s Mead CEVC Primary School we teach synthetic phonics throughout the school.
-We primarily follow Letters and Sounds but use many other resources to support our teaching, including using interactive computer games and videos.
-The programme is split into six phases.
-It aims for children to develop fluent word reading skills and have good foundations in spelling by the end of key Stage 1.
-Your child’s class teacher will be able to tell you which phase they are working in.
+In our Early Years (both Nursery and Reception) and into KS1, we teach synthetic phonics.
+We exclusively follow Read, Write, Inc for the teaching of phonics and guided reading.
+The programme is split into 3 sets.
+It aims for children to develop fluent word reading skills and have good foundations in spelling by the end of Key Stage 1.
+In Nursery, children are exposed to RWInc through displays and listening games where they are encouraged to listen to rhymes, stories and poems.
 The teaching of phonics begins in Reception, introducing sounds to the children.
-Children will then learn further sounds in line with nationally agreed progression.
+Children will then learn further sounds in line with the nationally agreed progression.
 Regular assessment is carried out to inform teaching.
-Phonics is taught to children in years 4, 5 and 6 where needed in small groups, which may move more towards spelling patterns.
+Read, Write, Inc phonics and guided reading is taught to children in years 3 and 4, where needed in small groups, which may move more towards spelling patterns.

 As children’s ability develops through the early years, our expectation is that they will be able to decode and fluently read age-appropriate books.
 Through the teaching of ‘nonsense’ words (which is the ability to use their phonetical knowledge to decode known phonemes) we want children to access a range of genres and text types.
 Our aim is for children to begin their journey to becoming independent, successful readers and writers to prepare them for KS2 and beyond.

 At St John’s Mead school we are passionate about developing children’s love of English and believe that the teaching of writing is intrinsically linked to children’s reading.
 We want to nurture a culture whereby children are able to express their ideas and thoughts creatively.
 We know the importance of children being able to hear an adult read aloud and encourage this story time daily (which includes fiction, non-fiction and poetry) where they are exposed to high-quality texts.